gregversteeg/CorEx/README.md

 Greg Ver Steeg and Aram Galstyan, AISTATS 2015, http://arxiv.org/abs/1410.7404

 The code here is written by Greg Ver Steeg and Gabriel Pereyra.

-Current version implements only the techniques of the first paper.
-Additional theoretical developments appear in the second paper and more are underway.
-New functionality will be added over time.

 ###Dependencies